-Historically, the Company's business has followed a seasonal cycle which dictated that its former second and third quarters ended February 28 and May 31 respectively, experienced relatively lower levels of activity when compared to the balance of the year.
+Historically, the Company's Professional Services business has followed a seasonal cycle which dictated that its second and third quarters ended March 31 and June 30 respectively, experienced relatively lower levels of activity when compared to the balance of the year.
 This seasonal cycle is partly weather-related, as it is easier and more productive to conduct outdoor environmental investigations, site remediation activities, and various construction-related projects in Canada during the summer; additionally, the December holiday downtime period can have a significant impact on the level of activity possible in that quarter each year (BluMetric's first quarter) depending on how it falls in the month.

 Gross margin is typically lowest in the winter and spring quarters, and highest in the summer and fall quarters.
-This pattern reflects the reality that the Company's staff as a whole can achieve much higher utilization (percentage of time actively engaged in revenue-producing projects) during the summer and fall quarters.
+This pattern reflects the Company's historical experience that staff as a whole can achieve much higher utilization (percentage of time actively engaged in revenue-producing projects) during the summer and fall quarters.